skrikl/ThankYouEthanBrown/readme.md

 10. CDNs aka content delivery networks is an easy way to include public JS libraries to your project.
 We will use jQuery and PaperJS in this chapter's example.
 Yes, jQuery is as old as you, but it is still commonly used and a lot of tools are based on it.
 11. Boilerplate is just a repetitive standard piece of code that you use to set up things like PaperJS or other external libraries.
 12. Asynchronous events are the ones that happen without your control.
 The user decides to click, or external script finishes work - you never know **exactly** when the event happens.
 As easy as that.
-13. The result of this chapter's exercise looks mpre or less like this:
+13. The result of this chapter's exercise looks more or less like this:
 ![chapter1 result](chapter1/img/example_chapter1.png)

 ## Chapter2